Archonic944/csc208/notes_and_definitions.md

 -   $V$ is a set of vertices (or nodes).
 -   $E$ is a set of edges, where each edge is a pair of vertices $\{u, v\}$ and $u, v \in V$.

+## Trees
+A tree is a connected graph containing no cycles.
+4

+A forest is a graph containing no cycles.
+Note that this means that a connected forest is a tree.

 # Set Theorems

 ## Unionized subset equivalence